Skip to content

 This Rock am Ring train travel guide shows you how to reach the festival by rail, with simple routes to Koblenz and easy connections to the shuttle buses.

 Prefer to skip the motorway queues and travel light?
 Rock am Ring train travel is one of the easiest options for UK fans heading to the Nürburgring.
-Most routes finish at Koblenz Hauptbahnhof, where you can normally connect with festival shuttle buses up to the circuit.
+Most routes finish at Koblenz Hauptbahnhof, where you can connect with festival shuttle buses up to the circuit.

 This page focuses on Rock am Ring 2026 and explains how to get from the main German airports to Koblenz by train, along with tips on booking tickets, seat reservations and travelling with camping gear.